Violet-crowned hummingbird, photo by Mick Thompson

 It is dedicated to the celebration and conservation of hummingbirds—and all of southeast Arizona’s astounding biodiversity—through recreation, education, and sustainable living.
 247 bird species have been reported for our Center on the outskirts of Patagonia, including Violet-crowned Hummingbirds, Gray Hawks, Varied Buntings, Thick-billed Kingbirds, and many more local specialties.
 Check the eBird Hotspot list for the latest sightings.

-The Paton Center is open from sunrise to sunset.
+The Paton Center is open from dawn to dusk.

 Entry is free of charge, but your generous donations help us maintain the grounds, feed the birds, improve the habitat, and provide education and recreation programs.